Zaiicko/so_long/README.md

 ## System Compatibility

-This project is compatible with macOS and Linux systems.
+This project is compatible with both macOS and Linux systems, but there is a graphical issue where sprites are not rendering as transparent on Linux.

 ## Resources